ISUgenomics/Basic_UNIX/exercise_1.md

 Similar to head, but displays the last 10 lines.
 Again –n option can be used to change this.
 More information about any of these commands can be found in man pages (man command)

 ** Task 1.7: Try using all these commands on the RefSeq.faa.
 You are also welcome to try these commands on various other files that are present in the tutorials directory.
-These commands don’t change the contents of the file; they just display them on the screen.
+These commands don’t change the contents of the file; they just display them on the screen.**

-## DELETING FILES AND DIRECTORIES
+## Deleting files and directories

 To delete directories from the system, you can use rmdir (remove directory) command.
 You can also use rm command to delete file(s).